-Crime categories will be assessed on a case-by-case basis and Crime Warnings will be distributed as deemed necessary.
+Crimes will be assessed on a case-by-case basis and Crime Warnings will be distributed as deemed necessary.
 Cases of Aggravated Assault involving known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger UW-Madison community.
 Cases of sexual assault will be considered on a case-by-case basis to determine whether there is an ongoing threat to the larger UW-Madison community, depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by UWPD.
+Crime Warnings will not typically be issued for property crimes unless there is some evidence of a pattern or a serious, continuing threat to the community.